sjd69/Applied_Cryptography/reports/phase-1.md

 	* Server Maintenance states that a routine cleanup shall be performed on the server *s* once per month.
 At this time, any group *g* that has been inactive for 31 days shall be automatically deleted.
 This requirement is designed to avoid an overabundance of abandoned groups cluttering the server.

 ### Section 2: Threat Models
-* ~~**Company Wide Intranet (Not sure this fits well with the properties but seems like a logical threat model)**~~ ~~* The system will be deployed within an organization.
-All servers will only be accessible by connecting directly to the organizations network or through the organizations VPN.
-Each employee will have a single user account and will be part of a group that represents their team within the organization.
-Files that are pertinant to a team's project will be shared within that team's respective group on the file sharing service.~~

 * **Educational**
-	* System Model: Somewhat similar to the Company Wide Intranet, this system will be deployed within an educational institution, such as a college or university, to facilitate file sharing among students and teachers.
+	* System Model: This system will be deployed within an educational institution, such as a college or university, to facilitate file sharing among students and teachers.
 All servers will only be accessible by connecting directly to the school's network through wired connection inside institution buildings.
 Files, typically projects and homeworks assignments, will be shared privately in individual class groups.
 Students will be able to upload any file from the teacher (Group Creator) but will be unable to see each other's files, to mitigate cheating.
 		* Are we keeping the company wide intranet model?
 	* Trust Assumptions: Within this educational system model, it is assumed that each student and instructor within the institution has a valid account.
 It is also assumed that accounts will expire once a user has left the institution.
 It is assumed that users will be instructed in some capacity outside the system to request membership to public groups or to send invitations to private groups.
 It is assumed that users will only request or accept memberships to groups that they should rightfully be apart of and will forfeit membership to groups that they are no longer valid to their purposes.
 	It is assumed that groups within the system represent valid groups within the institution.
 It is assumed that the System Administrator (along with members of the technical staff) has full permissions to all users, groups, and files within groups.
 It is assumed that servers in this model can not communicate with the Internet.